-Experiments in animals and humans show that, for some people, the same reward and pleasure centers of the brain that are triggered by addictive drugs like cocaine and heroin are also activated by food, especially highly palatable foods.
-Highly palatable foods are foods rich in:
+Experiments in animals and humans show that, for some people, the same reward and pleasure centers of the brain that are triggered by addictive drugs like cocaine and heroin are also activated by food, especially highly palatable foods rich in:

-Like addictive drugs, highly palatable foods trigger feel-good brain chemicals such as dopamine.
-Once people experience pleasure associated with increased dopamine transmission in the brain's reward pathway from eating certain foods, they quickly feel the need to eat again.
+Like addictive drugs, highly palatable foods trigger feel-good brain chemicals including dopamine.
+Once you experience pleasure associated with increased dopamine transmission in your brain's reward pathway from eating certain foods, you may quickly feel the need to eat again.

 Scientists believe that food addiction may play an important role in obesity.
-But normal-weight people may also struggle with food addiction.
-Their bodies may simply be genetically programmed to better handle the extra calories they take in.
-Or they may increase their physical activity to compensate for overeating.
+But you can still have food addiction if you don't have obesity.
+Your body may be genetically programmed to better handle the extra calories you take in.
+Or maybe you increase your physical activity to compensate for overeating.

-People who are addicted to food will continue to eat despite negative consequences, such as weight gain or damaged relationships.
-And like people who are addicted to drugs or gambling, people who are addicted to food will have trouble stopping their behavior, even if they want to or have tried many times to cut back.
+When you're addicted to food, you continue to eat despite negative consequences, such as weight gain or damaged relationships.
+And like people addicted to drugs or gambling, you have trouble stopping your behavior.

 Signs of Food Addiction

-Researchers at Yale University's Rudd Center for Food Science & Policy have developed a questionnaire to identify people with food addictions.
+Researchers at Yale University's Rudd Center for Food Science & Policy have developed a questionnaire that can help identify food addictions.